-Deadline: The closing date for applications is 12pm on the 10th June 2022.
-Further information: Physical Activity Grants | Parkinson's UK (parkinsons.org.uk) Back to content page Premier League Stadium Fund - Non-League and Women's League Football Clubs Purpose: Non-League and Women's League Football Clubs in England can apply for a share of £16 million in funding to make improvements to their stadiums.
+Deadline: Applications can be made at any time.
+Further information: Barclays Community Football Fund | Sported Back to content page Premier League Stadium Fund - Non-League and Women's League Football Clubs Purpose: Non-League and Women's League Football Clubs in England can apply for a share of £16 million in funding to make improvements to their stadiums.
 The funding, which can be obtained up to the end of next season, is being made available through the Premier League Stadium Fund to enable clubs that play in the National League System (Step 1-6) and the Women's Football Pyramid (Tier 1-4) to improve and develop their grounds.
 This could include new covered seating and ancillary facilities, LED floodlights, new or refurbished changing rooms, pitch-maintenance equipment, and boundary fencing to help make stadiums more safe and secure.
 Who can apply: Non-League and Women's League Football Clubs in England.
 Funding: Dependent on the club's place within the football pyramid.
 Deadline: Unconfirmed.

-Further information: Womens Football Pyramid | Premier League Stadium Fund Back to content page Ron Pickering Memorial Fund Purpose: Talented able bodied and disabled British track and field athletes between 15 and 23 years old that are in financial need can now apply for funding from the Ron Pickering Memorial Fund.
+Further information: Womens Football Pyramid | Premier League Stadium Fund Ron Pickering Memorial Fund Purpose: Talented able bodied and disabled British track and field athletes between 15 and 23 years old that are in financial need can now apply for funding from the Ron Pickering Memorial Fund.
 The fund exclusively supports young and deserving applicants in the sport of Athletics.
 Each grant is designed to make a difference, helping the recipients make the difficult transition from junior to senior level through support for equipment, specialist coaching or travel and importantly help build the athletes' confidence and self-esteem through recognition.
 Who can apply: Talented able bodied and disabled British track and field athletes between 15 and 23 years old that are in financial need.
 Funding: No minimum or maximum funding amounts are specified.
 Deadline: Applications can be submitted between the 1st October and the 30th November each year.
 Further information: Applying For A Grant - RPMF Back to content page The Rowing Foundation Purpose: The Rowing Foundation works to promote the participation in rowing of young people (those under 18 or still in full time education) and the disabled of all ages.
 The Foundation gives grants to encourage participation in rowing by the young or disabled through the provision of equipment, such as boats, sculls, ergos, oars and essential safety equipment.
 Grants are made to support rowing only.